 And here comes the longer version:

-So, if your targeted customers are digital natives, tap into the new loyalty technologies and launch a loyalty app for your program and use channels that your customers feel the most comfortable with.
+So, if your targeted customers are digital natives, tap into the new loyalty technologies and launch a loyalty app for your program, and use channels that your customers feel the most comfortable with.
 You can check our Sephora Beauty Insider loyalty app for some inspiration.

-Make sure that there are multiple ways to earn loyalty rewards
+3. Provide multiple ways to earn loyalty rewards

-So reward customers for other things than purchases.
+Reward customers for other things than purchases.
 Here are some ideas of what customers can do in exchange for loyalty rewards:

 - Leave a review.